-On this date, A century ago Jim Barnes took home the honors of Professional Golfers Association champion.
+On this date, 101 years ago Jim Barnes took home the honors of Professional Golfers Association champion.
 He became the first man to win the PGA Championship defeating Jock Hutchinson 1 up on the final green by sinking a 4 foot putt.
 He defeated Willie McFarlane in the semifinals while Hutchinson bested Walter Hagen.

 With that Barnes also received the newly named hardware named the Wanamaker trophy.
 Barnes also took home a gold diamond studded medal donated by Wanamaker along with $500.
 The next two years the PGA Championship would be obsolete due to World War I. It would resume in 1919 when Jim Barnes would retain his title by defeating Fred McLeod 6 & 5.

 The Wanamaker Trophy

 In February 1916 the Professional Golfers Association of America (PGA) was established in New York City.
 One month earlier, a wealthy department store owner (now Macy’s) Rodman Wanamaker hosted a luncheon with the leading golf professionals of the day at the Wykagyl Country Club in nearby New Rochelle.
 The attendee’s prepared and discussed of what we now know as the P.G.A. and the PGA Championship.

 The first PGA Championship was held in October 1916 at Siwanoy Country Club in Bronxville, New York.
 The winner, Jim Barnes, received $500 and a diamond-studded gold medal donated by Rodman Wanamaker.
 The 2016 winner, Jimmy Walker, earned $1.8 million.
 The champion is also awarded a replica of the Wanamaker Trophy, which was also donated by Wanamaker, to keep for one year, and a smaller-sized keeper replica Wanamaker Trophy.